 To the ancients, the name poet was given to any artist we now call a poet, storyteller or playwright.
 This likely stems from their common source, as humans first attempted to tell their stories and poetry emerged along with ritual and theater.
 All these arts require no material other than one human voice for their creation, and no more than one listener to bridge the gap between strangers.
 Academy Chancellors and Festival Poets discuss the connections and differences between trying to tell one’s story in poetry and/or prose.

 POETS FOR TEACHERS

-Teachers have their own reasons for caring about poetry, and face unique challenges keeping it a sustained part of their own and their students’ lives.
+Teachers have their own reasons for caring about poetry and face unique challenges keeping the art a sustained part of their own and their students’ lives.
 These sessions are intended for educators at all classroom levels, but the general public would certainly find them engaging.
-As in POETS ON POETRY, Festival Poets lead a conversation about poems and the art of poetry itself.
+As in the Poets on Poetry events, Festival Poets lead a conversation about poems and the art of poetry itself.

 POETS ON POETRY

 To paraphrase Gerald Stern, poets are readers who occasionally stop reading long enough to write something down.
 In these sessions, Festival Poets talk about their vital relationship to poetry as readers and artists.
 They may address their understanding of poetry, their experience of becoming a poet and how individual poems—both those written by themselves and others—have contributed to that process.